Learn how to display expected delivery times on product pages, and allow customers to choose a WooCommerce delivery date on the checkout.

 - What delivery days does your shipping method support?

 - What's the number of days per week it delivers?

 - Is it only available on weekdays?

-For example, Priority Mail Express offers next day delivery seven days per week, which lets you guarantee next day delivery if needed.
-Of course, it also comes at a cost.
+Similarly, Priority Mail Express offers next-day delivery seven days per week.
+It lets you guarantee next-day delivery if needed.
+Of course, this also comes at a cost.